vaened/laroute/readme.md

 ## Installation

-Laravception requires PHP 8.2.
+Laroute requires PHP 8.2.
 To get the latest version, simply require the project using Composer:

 ```bash
 composer require vaened/laroute